emirot/blog/blog/content/posts/go_testing.md

 ## Avoiding repeating tests

-Instead of duplicating code for simliar tests, there is a different way to test.
+Instead of duplicating code for similar tests, there is a different way to test.

 ```golang
 package main